 This is an inherited cancer syndrome.
 The Von Hippel-Lindau (VHL) gene runs through affected families.

 People who carry the gene have an increased risk of developing several quite rare cancers in the brain, spine, pancreas, eyes and inner ear.
-About 40 out of 100 (40%) of people with VHL get kidney cancer.

 This is another condition caused by a faulty gene.
 People with tuberous sclerosis have an increased risk of kidney cysts and kidney cancer.